Solidarietas/TGM-Maps-Docs/docs/README.md

-## Warzone
+## PVP Arcade
 > ### Welcome to the TGM Maps Documentation Site!

-This website is for documenting Warzone's [TGM](https://github.com/Warzone/TGM) plugin, formerly used on [warzone.network](https://warzone.network).
+This website is for documenting PVP Arcade's [TGM](https://github.com/Solidarietas/TGM) plugin, used on [pvparcade.club](https://pvparcade.club).

 ### What is TGM?

 TGM is a team-oriented Minecraft PvP suite inspired by [PGM](https://github.com/PGMDev/PGM).
 TGM's goal is to shift most of the game logic to Java, which allows for rapid development and modernization of gamemodes over time.
-TGM parses something called JSON (JavaScript Object Notation) in order to load and manage maps on the server, which are handled by the server's [rotations](https://github.com/Warzone/Maps/blob/master/rotation.json).
+TGM parses something called JSON (JavaScript Object Notation) in order to load and manage maps on the server, which are handled by the server's [rotations](https://github.com/Solidarietas/TGM-Maps/blob/master/rotation.json).
 The development of TGM is primarily driven by the community.

 ### What do JSON files do?